-Bourbon biscuits are usually vegan-friendly as, despite being chocolate-flavoured, they do not contain milk.
-However, some brands such as Fox’s Bourbon Creams do contain milk, so it’s wise to always read the ingredients before helping yourself to a Bourbon.
+Most brands of Bourbon biscuits are vegan-friendly as, despite being chocolate-flavoured, they do not contain milk or any other animal ingredients.
+Some brands such as Fox’s Bourbon Creams do contain milk though, so it’s wise to always read the ingredients.

 Most brands of Bourbon biscuits are accidentally vegan including: